Phenotype Database Tools

 -o output_pheno_db.db

--i option allows us to specify the directory where instruments are located; This directory can contain subdirectories which can contain more subdirectories or instrument files.
-The instrument name is determined by the filename of the instrument csv file.
+• -i option specifies the directory where instruments are located; This directory can contain subdirectories which can contain more subdirectories or instrument files.
+The instrument name is determined by the filename of the instrument CSV file.
 The tool looks for all .csv files under the given directory and will collect a list of files for every unique instrument found among all of the subdirectories.
-Multiple same named files in multiple directories will get merged and read as a single one by DuckDB’s read_csv function;
+Multiple same named files in multiple directories will get merged and read as a single one by DuckDB’s read_csv function.

--o option specifies the output directory where the database and images will be created.
-The DB filename is the same as the output directory name.
-The output directory will also contain parquet files for each of the database tables created.
+• -o option specifies the output directory where the database and images will be created.
+The output directory will also contain Parquet files for each of the database tables created.

-–pheno-id option specifies the name of the dbfile and the phenotype data ID which will be generated.
+• --pheno-id option specifies the name of the produced DB file and the phenotype data ID which will be generated.
 This parameter is required.

-–data-dictionary option specifies the name of the data dictionary file for the phenotype database;
+• --data-dictionary option specifies the name of a data dictionary file for the phenotype database.

-–tab-separated option specifies that the instrument CSV files use tabs for separation.
+• --tab-separated option specifies that the instrument CSV files use tabs as delimiters.

 You can use -h option to see all options supported by the pheno_import tool.

 The data dictionary is a file containing descriptions for measures.
-It is a TSV file with 4 required columns and the header is also required.
+It must be a TSV file with a header row and the following four columns:

 The measure ID is formed by joining the instrument name and the measure name with a dot character (e.g. instrument1.measure1).